Notes on the octonions: Introduction

 The corresponding Floer theory has as its counterpart in linear algebra the product with the real line.
-This leads to the structure of a normed algebra which only exists in dimensions $1$, $2$, $4$, and $8$, corresponding to the reals, the complex numbers, the quaternions, and the octonians.
-These structures are discussed in Section~\ref{sec:NA}.
-Going from Floer theory to an intrinsic theory for Donaldson-type invariants of $8$-dimensional $\Spin(7)$-manifolds corresponds to dropping the space--time splitting.
+This leads to the structure of a normed algebra which only exists in dimensions $1$, $2$, $4$, and $8$, corresponding to the reals, the complex numbers, the quaternions, and the octonions.
+These structures are discussed in \autoref{sec:NA}.
+Going from Floer theory to an intrinsic theory for Donaldson-type invariants of $8$--dimensional $\Spin(7)$--manifolds corresponds to dropping the space-time splitting.
 The algebraic counterpart of this reduction is to eliminate the choice of the unit (as well as the product).
-What's left of the algebraic structures is the triple cross product and its Cayley calibration - a suitable $4$-form on an $8$-dimensional Hilbert space.
-These structures are discussed in Section~\ref{sec:TCP}.
-Section~\ref{sec:cayley} characterizes those $4$-forms on $8$-dimensional vector spaces (the Cayley-forms) that give rise to (unique) compatible inner products and hence to triple cross products.
-The relevant structure groups $\rG_2$ (in dimension $7$) and $\Spin(7)$ (in dimension $8$) are discussed in Sections~\ref{sec:G2} and~\ref{sec:Spin7}.
-In Section~\ref{sec:spin} we examine spin structures in dimensions~$7$ and~$8$.
-Section~\ref{sec:SU} relates $\SU(3)$ and $\SU(4)$ structures to cross products and triple cross products and Section~\ref{sec:DT} gives a brief introduction to the basic setting of Donaldson--Thomas theory.
+What is left of the algebraic structures is the triple cross product and its Cayley calibration---a suitable $4$--form on an $8$--dimensional Hilbert space.
+These structures are discussed in \autoref{sec:TCP}. \autoref{sec:cayley} characterizes those $4$--forms on $8$--dimensional vector spaces (the Cayley-forms) that give rise to (unique) compatible inner products and hence to triple cross products.
+The relevant structure groups $\Gtwo$ (in dimension $7$) and $\Spin(7)$ (in dimension $8$) are discussed in \autoref{sec:G2} and~\autoref{sec:Spin7} with a particular emphasis on the splitting of the space of alternating multi-linear forms into irreducible representations.
+In \autoref{sec:spin} we examine spin structures in dimensions~$7$ and~$8$. \autoref{sec:SU} relates $\SU(3)$ and $\SU(4)$ structures to cross products and triple cross products and \autoref{sec:DT} gives a brief introduction to the basic setting of Donaldson--Thomas theory.

+Here is a brief overview of some of the literature about the groups $\Gtwo$ and $\Spin(7)$.
+The concept of a calibration was introduced in the article of Harvey--Lawson~\cite{Harvey1982} which also contains definitions of $\Gtwo$ and $\Spin(7)$ in terms of the octonions.
+Humphreys~\cite{Humphreys1987}*{Section 19.3} constructs (the Lie algebra of) $\Gtwo$ from the Dynkin diagram and proves that this coincides with the definition in terms of the octonions.
+The characterization of $\Gtwo$ and $\Spin(7)$ as the stabilisers of certain $3$-- and $4$--forms is due to Bonan~\cite{Bonan1966}.

+Harvey--Lawson also introduced the (multiple) cross products and the associator and coassociator brackets.
+The concept of a multiple cross product goes back to Eckmann~\cite{Eckmann1943}.
+Building on this work, Whitehead \cite{Whitehead1962} classified those completely; see also Brown--Gray \cite{Brown1967}.
+To our best knowledge, the splitting of the exterior algebra into irreducible $\Gtwo$--representations is due to Fern\'andez--Gray \cite{Fernandez1982}*{Section 3}, who also emphasize the relation between $\Gtwo$ and the cross product in dimension seven.
+This as well as the analogous result for $\Spin(7)$ can also be found in Bryant \cite{Bryant1987}*{Section 2}.